-EXPLORING INTERACTIONS THROUGHOUT THE SUPPLY CHAIN WITH A SINGLE GOAL IN MIND:
+PROJECT GASTRONOMIA IS SET TO EXPLORE DYNAMICS THROUGHOUT THE FOOD SUPPLY CHAIN WITH A SINGLE QUESTION IN MIND:

 On April 19th 2018, a panel of 10 multidisciplinary experts in the field of gastronomy will gather in London with 70 members of the public aiming to share, debate and address in creative and positive ways the major shifts to come through the lens of multisensory design.